Finding a Good Nursing Job Used to be easy. Today it can be a struggle

-Before 2008 was a different time for nurses and nursing.
-Back then young nurslings were already being recruited after graduation – not anymore.
-There were two new-grad positions for every nurse.
-Nursing was worth the hard work and the money.
-Placement was guaranteed.
-Fast forward to 2017 and the employment situation is not much better.
+Before 2008 nursing jobs were easy to find.
+Back then young nurslings were already being recruited after graduation – this is not the case anymore.
+There were two new-grad positions for every nurse back then.
+Nursing was worth the hard work and the educational cost as placement was guaranteed.
+Fast forward to 2018 and the employment situation for nurses has changed drastically.

 Before 2008 for example, Med Surg. positions were frowned upon.
 New Grads were aiming at ICU’s, ER, or L&D jobs.
 Today you’ll be lucky to get a Med Surg. job.
 Competition is fierce and employers are fussy, many positions and units have been eliminated.
 Large hospital conglomerates buy small hospitals and consolidate care eliminating staff.
 Entire units are eliminated because they don’t produce profits.